Unnikrishna Pillai

 Unnikrishna Pillai is a professor of electrical engineering at the New York University Tandon School of Engineering in Brooklyn, New York.
 He was named a Fellow of the Institute of Electrical and Electronics Engineers (IEEE) in 2015 for his work in adaptive signal processing and radar systems.

-Unni received his B.S. in electronics engineering from the Institute of Technology (BHU), India, his master's degree in electrical engineering from I.I.T.
+Unnikrishna received his B.S. in electronics engineering from the Institute of Technology (Banaras Hindu University), India (1977), his master's degree in electrical engineering from I.I.T.
 Kanpur, India (1982), and his PhD in systems engineering from the Moore School of Electrical Engineering at the University of Pennsylvania in 1985.
-He also worked as a radar engineer at Bharat Electronics Limited in Bangalore, India from 1978 to 1980.
+He also worked as a Radar engineer at Bharat Electronics Limited in Bangalore, India from 1978 to 1980.